LegendsZ/511OpenGL/511OpenGL/README.txt

 Information about controls:
+SPECIAL FEATURE: dynamic 3d camera x=forward
+a=left
+s=backwards
+d=right
-SPECIAL FEATURE: dynamic 3d camera w a s d keyboard inputs control moving in the 3d space and holding left click with mouse and moving mouse will control yaw/pitch (rotation) of camera

-up/down arrow keyboard inputs control angle of joints after selected (see below for which keys control which joint)
+x a s d keyboard inputs control moving in the 3d space and holding left click with mouse and moving mouse will control yaw/pitch (rotation) of camera up/down arrow keyboard inputs control angle of joints after selected (see below for which keys control which joint)

 Controls for spinning: